aron-bordin/PNG-Arduino-Framework/docs/index.md

 ## About

-PNG Framework was developed by stutents of Unesp - University of the State of São Paulo, Brazil, with the goal to turn Arduino project development easier.
+.PNG Arduino Framework was developed by stutents of Unesp - University of the State of São Paulo, Brazil, with the goal to turn Arduino project development easier.
 The framework has a chain of modular classes, compatible with some Arduino components.

 ## Roadmap